N.W.Geeson I.Eng. M.I.R.T.E M.S.O.E (VER 2.JAN 2010)

 The original wheel bearings had a special inbuilt end float and the service manual warned against renewing the bearings just because the end float was present.
 Unfortunately this bearing end float allows the half shaft splines to also try to end float in the splined bevel wheels.
 Readers who are in the automotive engineering field will realise that splined shafts resist end float when under driving conditions, but when the splines do slide, they wear the half shaft splines.
 When the shafts do not slide, they transfer the end load directly onto the axle bevel gear thrust washers.

 Persistent running with slack and partially failed rear wheel bearings will eventually cause the bearing to turn on the half shaft and within the bearing housing.
-Usually not realised, although I earn my semi-retired living from the results, is that failed rear wheel bearings are one cause of failure of the main axle bearings and in fact scrapping of both the main axle case and the inner differential gear case.
+Usually not realised, is that failed rear wheel bearings are one cause of failure of the main axle bearings and in fact scrapping of both the main axle case and the inner differential gear case.
 Turning the subject on its head, the failure of the axle side bearings will, and does, fail the rear wheel bearings.
 Each set of bearings support the half shaft at either end, actually indirectly through a bevel gear at the inner end, so a complete bearing failure at one end affects the other end.